typesupply/opentype-cookbook/readme.md

 This document will eventually be hosted on a small, static website.
 This site will either be generated with Sphinx or built directly as HTML files.
 If HTML is built directly, this [syntax highlighter](http://alexgorbatchev.com/SyntaxHighlighter/manual/brushes/custom.html) could be used with a customization to support .fea.

-The planned title is <drumroll> The OpenType Cookbook.
+The planned title is <drumroll> The (Unofficial) OpenType Cookbook.
 I know that the document doesn't cover "OpenType" in totality, but, details details.

 # Introduction